oktadev/okta-blog/_source/_posts/2022-06-16-simple-crud-react-and-spring-boot.md

 {% img blog/spring-boot-react/my-jug-tour.png alt:"My JUG Tour" width:"800" %}{: .center-image }
 {% endcomment %}

-## Configure Maven to Build and Package React with Spring Boot
+## Configure Maven to build and package React with Spring Boot

 To build and package your React app with Maven, you can use the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) and Maven's profiles to activate it.
 Add properties for versions, and a `<profiles>` section to your `pom.xml`.